maelvls/print-your-cert/README.md

 [print-your-cert-ca](#print-your-cert-ca).
-Also, I chose to have a very long expiry for both certificates since there is no security risk associated with leaking either of the private keys (since the private keys of both will be discarded on 21 May 2022 anyways).
+Also, I chose to have a very long expiry for both certificates since there is no security risk associated with leaking either of the private keys (since the private keys of both will be discarded on 23 March 2024 anyways).

 The QR code contains a URL of the form: